Construction Project Management Services and Construction Books

 9/6/2015

-6 Comments
+7 Comments

 Over the last 3 weeks we have discussed the impact of clients (How can clients ensure their projects meet their expectations?), the design team (How designers can make construction projects more successful) and the owner’s project manager (How can the owner’s Project Manager ensure the success of their construction project) on the success of construction projects.

-The purpose of this documentation is to provide sufficient information to construction companies so that they can accurately price the work.
-Together with this information the contractors should also be provided with information relating to the contract conditions and project conditions so they understand how the contract will be administered, what is expected of them and what they can expect from the owner and their representatives.
+The purpose of this documentation is to provide sufficient information to construction companies so that they can accurately price the construction work.
+Together with this information the contractors should also be provided with information relating to the contract conditions and project site conditions so they understand how the project will be administered, what is expected of them and what they can expect from the owner and their representatives.

-a.
-It becomes too much work and trouble to understand what the owner wants so that they can price the project accurately.
+• It becomes too much work and trouble to understand what the owner wants so that they can price the project accurately.

 6. Some contractors may misunderstand the documentation, leading them to incorrectly price items or omit them completely, which leads them to submit an overall price lower than they should.
 Awarding the project to a contractor whose price is too low could lead to problems later should the contractor become bankrupt or default on the contract.